Transmission-Constrained Consensus of Multiagent Networks: Introduction

 Information sharing is a necessary condition for MASs to admit a consensus solution.
 In the process of information transmitting, there are various unfavorable factors such as environmental interference, noise, and attenuation.
 Therefore, it is impractical and ideal to assume that agents can receive neighbors' information without distortions and noise disturbances.
 Previous researches on the imperfect information transmission often focused on switching topology, communication delay, communication link fault, packet loss, etc. For example, average consensus problem is studied in \cite{wu2012average}, where time-varying delay and packet loss are considered under the undirected communication network.
-A synchronization protocol is proposed to solve the communication link faults and improve MAS's synchronization resilience \cite{chen2020adaptive}.

 In the above constrained consensus problems, the constraints are imposed on agents' states or inputs, directly.
-In some multiagent systems, the inputs of agents are the combination of neighbours' states.
-Hence, on one hand, the constraints imposed on agents' states may impact the sending information to theirs neighbours.
-On the other hand, the constraints imposed on agents' inputs can be caused by changing the received neighbours' states.
-Therefore, the above analysis inspires us that the constrained consensus can be achieved by changing the transmitted information between agents.
+In this work, we impose constraints on the information transmitting to make the agent's received information different from the original information of its neighbour, and research the effect of this difference on system stability.
 To distinguish our problem from other constrained consensus problems, we call it \textbf{transmission-constrained consensus}.
 In this problem, the deformed transmitted information is depicted by heterogeneous functions (named transmission constraint function).
 And a variety of functions can be chosen as transmission constraint function, hence this study is so universal that it can be applied in many cases.
 Some applications and motivating examples are given in subsection \ref{subsc:applications}.